-Many women remove their breast implants when they decide they want to increase or decrease the size of their implants.
-But, how long is does the treatment take?
+Women who have undergone breast augmentation can breast implant removal decide whether they want to increase or decrease the size of their implants.
+But, how long does the treatment take?
 And, what does the recovery time look like?
 We have answered these common questions and more so you know exactly what to expect during your breast implant removal.
 If you still have some questions, reach out to the experts at eSSe Plastic Surgery in Fort Lauderdale, FL for a complimentary consultation where they will address all of your concerns.

 Do You Need Breast Implant Removal?